1ec5/wormhole/README.md

 ## See also

-[PokemonGoMove](https://github.com/huacnlee/PokemonGoMove/) takes this concept a step further to facilitate _Pokémon GO_ gameplay.
+* [PokemonGoMove](https://github.com/huacnlee/PokemonGoMove/) takes this concept a step further to facilitate _Pokémon GO_ gameplay.
+* [GuideDog](https://github.com/frederoni/GuideDog/) is a library for simulating location updates from within an application.
+It offers more control over the location updates but only works in applications that you can build from source code.